nhwivo/nhwivo.github.io/docs/my-projects/process-MSA.markdown

     >_BMORI_R
     TCAAAAAAGGAGAGAGTGCTTCCAACTGAGGGGGAGATCACCAAGTCAGTGTTCATGTCTCAATCGACTGATATTTATACGAACTTGGCTCTGGAGGATTGGTTGTATAAGAACATGGACTTCACAAATCATCATGTTATGATGGTGTGGAGAAATGAGCCATGTGTGGTTATTGGAAGACATCAAAATCCTTGGCTGGAGGCGAATGTTCCACTACTTTCTGAAAAAGAAATAGCTTTGGCACGTCGTAACAGTGGTGGTGGTACTGTTTATCATGACCGAGGAAATCT-----GAATATAACATTCTTTGCCCCACGTGAGAGATATGACA----------GAAATTACAATTTGAAGTTGATTAAG------AGAGCACTGTTCAGAAGTTTTGGCATTAAGTCAACTATTA--ATGAACGTCAGGACCTTATCGTCAGAGACAAATA-------------CAGTGATTGTTGGATCTGTATGGAATTAATGGACACATCACTAGACAAATTTTACAAATTTATATGTGAAAGAATG

 ### Object Oriented Python script to parse and clean the alignment data
 ---------------------------------------------------------------
 An OOP Python script was written to parse and clean the alignment data.
 This script was then tested on the small subset of 6 sequences created above.
 In the Python script, a *Sequence* class was created with the appropriate attributes and methods to manipulate the data that will later be passed onto a Sequence object.

-The pseudocode is as follow:
-- Open the file that contains the sequences
-- Iterate through every line in the file
-    - The MSA file is similiar to a fasta file, in that each sequences takes up 2 lines, the first starts with `>` and the sequence's name, the second contains the sequence information itself.
-Therefore the file can be parsed easily.
-- Parse the file depending on which line it is using Python dictionary
-- For the reference genome:
-    - Determine the ranges of the flanking regions - which will then be used to clean other sequences
-- For the rest of the sequences:
-    - Use the ranges above as a guide to remove information in flanking regions
-- Save the processed sequences into a new file.

 ```python